Map Name: 2022-2023 Roosevelt Continuous Improvement plan

 • All students have the opportunity to practice and apply their knowledge of the critical content in various methods.

-• Benchmark and NWEA assessments for academics will be administered throughout the year.
+• DIBELS and NWEA assessments for academics will be administered throughout the year.

-• Engage in intervention opportunities during the school day
+• Engage in intervention opportunities during the school day.
+The master schedule has Tier 3 designated.

 • Staff will administer common assessments to measure student progress.

-• Staff will be provided with year-long curriculum maps.
+• Staff will be provided with year-long standard pacing.

-• Staff will create a master schedule that ensures Tier One instruction for all students.
+• Staff will create a master schedule that ensures Tier 1 instruction for all students, and Tier 3 instruction for identified students.

 Key Measures